Healthy Hair Resolutions For 2018: Everything You Need

 The constant application of heat onto your hair can lead to dullness and breakage.
 Instead of keeping your straightener on medium, opt for other styling methods such as braiding, mousse and bobby pins.
 If you’re using a blow dryer, wrap your hair in a towel for a few minutes in order to limit your hairs’ exposure to heat.
 When using the dryer, always use the

 lowest possible setting and keep the dryer at least two inches away from your hair.
 Furthermore, ensure that you constantly move the blow-dryer around so you don’t overheat a section of your hair.

-Your hair brushes are used daily so they needed to be taken care of.
+Your hair brushes are used daily so they need to be taken care of.
 If not properly cleaned, your brushes can become infested with bacteria due to the oil, dirt and product build up.
-To keep your hairbrush as fresh as your hair, clean it once a month
+Keep your hairbrush as fresh as your hair, clean it once a month

 with warm water and shampoo and regularly remove all the hair that gets tangled in its bristles.